Formulaically Anticipated Quandaries…

 But to find out what your fellow attendees are already planning, or start a discussion about an event you’d like to hold, visit the JoCo Cruise Discord server, JoCo Cruise 2024 Facebook group or sign up for this community-run Slack server (signup here) to get in on the action.

 Do we have the whole ship?

 Yes!
-For the fourth consecutive year, we’re chartering an entire ship, which lets us do a bunch of neat things:
+JoCo Cruise is a “full ship charter,” which lets us do a bunch of neat things:

 - Program whatever we want, whenever we want.
 With a full-ship charter, we don’t have to juggle and fit our programming around the rest of the passengers and their schedules.
 Because we are the rest of the passengers!

 - Bring a wide variety of performers, gaming experts, authors, raconteurs, and creative/makerfolk of all stripes, both to entertain and for general mingling/chilling.